p-i-z/Diffeology-Archives/README.md

 2. Papers on Symplectic Geometry that motivate or apply the diffeological framework.
 3. Monographs that cover the classical and modern aspects of this interplay.

+## Technical Standards

+The TeX source files in this archive are designed to be **autonomous and directly compilable**.

+*   **Self-Contained:** Each document is structured to compile without missing dependencies.
+Figures are provided in local subdirectories.
+*   **Tested Environment:** All documents have been modernized, verified, and successfully compiled using the **MacTeX distribution (version 2025)**.

 ## Repository Structure

 The works in this archive are organized into three main categories: